BSc Infectious Diseases

 Infectious disease is a major challenge to society in the developed and developing worlds.

-Our infectious diseases programme investigates the microorganisms that can cause disease in humans and animals and how a host responds to infection.
-It brings together the study of bacteriology, virology, immunology and molecular biology.
+Our infectious diseases programme investigates the microorganisms that cause disease in humans and animals and how a host responds to infection.
+It brings together the study of:

 You will take three compulsory courses: